drillby/automatization_of_pc/README.md

 This project is coded on both Windows and Linux.

 ### Server hosting:
 So far I am hosting a server on my PC using Django library.
-Soon I will be hosting a server on RaspberryPi or Synology NAS if possible
+Soon I will be hosting a server on RaspberryPi or Synology NAS if possible.
+To change Django to your local network go into web/web/setting.py and change content of ALLOWED_HOSTS

 ### Spotify:
 * You need to install the tekore package.
 See https://tekore.readthedocs.io/en/stable/